ga4gh-beacon/variant-query-types/docs/generated/requestProfiles.md

 ## `VQSrequest`

 #### Description
-This represents the generic collection of variant parameters supported in Beacon v2+ requests.
+The `VQSrequest` type represents the generic collection of variant parameters supported in Beacon v2+ requests.
+These include parameters with close alignment to VRS v2 concepts and replacing some Beacon v1/v2 generics with tighter definitions (e.g. `referenceAccession` instead of `referenceName` and `accession` or `copyChange` for a specific subset of former `variantType` values) but also keep some conceptsm beyond VRS scope or specifically geared towards query applications (`geneId`, `sequenceLength`)

 #### Definitions